christianmlong/personal/blog/content/twisted_on_windows_part3.md

 ![New interactive shell screenshot]({filename}/images/cmd_i.png){: .no_round}

-In the new command window, I have used the `whoami` command to show that we are running as NT AUTHORITY\LocalService.
+In the screenshot above, I have used the `whoami` command to show that, in the new console window, we are running as `NT AUTHORITY\LocalService`.

-That's not very pretty.
 If you want to start a new interactive session as a different user, but stay in your current command window, omit the `-i` argument to `psexec`.

     psexec -u "NT AUTHORITY\LocalService" cmd /k